 Dressing and undressing - on socks

 Although Steed is a perfect gentleman, he has some bad manners: he always put his shoes up on the sofa or the couch; not only at home but also in Mrs. Gale's flat.
-If he is lying on the bed he usually wears only stockings, as seen in Death of a Great Dane, The Master Minds, and Take-Over.
+If he is lying on the bed, he usually wears only knee socks, as seen in Death of a Great Dane, The Master Minds, and Take-Over.
 We can only hope that he pulls off the shoes in the Turkish bath.

-There are five episodes where Steed has (only) the socks on: Death of a Great Dane, Too Many Christmas Trees (he manages to get rid of one shoe, then falls asleep), You'll Catch Your Death, Take-Over, The Master Minds (2x) and in Death of a Great Dane he must tie the laces up after he has laid down on the bed.
+There are five episodes where Steed has (only) socks on: Death of a Great Dane, Too Many Christmas Trees (he manages to get rid of one shoe, then falls asleep), You'll Catch Your Death, Take-Over, The Master Minds (2x) and in Death of a Great Dane.
+He must tie the laces up after he has laid down on the bed.
 He pulls off one shoe too in Quick-Quick Slow Death to knock out one of his enemies.
-There it became an effective weapon (the shoe, not the sock) to knock out an opponent.
+There it became an useful weapon (the shoe, not the sock) to knock out an opponent.

 Dancing shoes in

 Quick-Quick Slow Death